-You have questions about the Apache licence.
-If you have sent mail about a licence issue or question, please review the online licence at the URL listed below.
-The gist of the licence is that you may use, modify, and/or [re]distribute the Apache software as-is.
+You have questions about the Apache license.
+If you have sent mail about a license issue or question, please review the online license at the URL listed below.
+The gist of the license is that you may use, modify, and [re]distribute the Apache software as-is.
 As long as you do not change the software, you may re-distribute it and call it "Apache."
 If you alter the software in any way, other than tailoring the configuration files or making it compilable on your platform, you may only refer to it as being based upon Apache.
-In all cases, altered or not, you must include attribution as described in section 3 of the licence.
-If you have further questions, see our licence FAQ ; if that doesn't answer them, you may contact our Legal Affairs Committee.
+In all cases, altered or not, you must include attribution as described in section 3 of the license.
+If you have further questions, see our license FAQ.
+If that doesn't answer them, you may contact our Legal Affairs Committee.

-If a vendor is choosing to distribute ASF software, then it is their responsibility to get whatever licences or other blessings are needed for their application.
-You are advised to consult your own IP/export attorney for further advice.
+If a vendor is choosing to distribute ASF software, it is their responsibility to get whatever licenses or other blessings they need for their application.
+Consult your own IP/export attorney for further advice.

 You have questions about purchasing Apache software or obtaining support for it.
 All software produced by the Foundation is available for download, by anyone and for free, from our Web sites and mirrors.
 We do not sell it; we give it away.
 Neither do we provide formal or commercial support for any of our packages.

 You have questions about other Apache projects.
-Use the project's website, or the project directory to find the project's mailing list.
-Technical questions of any kind should be addressed to the appropriate project mailing list, and not do any of the general e-mail addresses of the ASF.
+Use the project's website, or find it through the project directory to find the project's mailing list.
+Address technical questions to the appropriate project's mailing list, and not to any of the general e-mail addresses of the ASF.

-<URL: http://www.networksolutions.com/cgi-bin/whois/whois > WHOIS database (tells you who owns a domain, such as foo.com)
+Domain ownership lookup/IP address tracing How to: Look up the owner of a domain(such as foo.com): http://www.networksolutions.com/cgi-bin/whois/whois > WHOIS database (tells you who owns a domain, such as foo.com).

 You have a question about Apache trademarks, or you want to know if a use of an Apache trademark is related to the ASF You may read our formal Trademark Policy as an introduction.
-Any questions about the use of Apache marks, including logos and project or product names, or the Apache name or feather should be addressed to email@example.com as well as to the relevant Project Management Committee.
+For any questions about the use of Apache marks, including logos and project or product names, or the Apache name or feather, contact the Brand Management Committee as well as to the relevant Project Management Committee.